What we offer

 Photo taken in 2014 show the foundation members known as the originals.
-There were 18 members comprising 16 full set and two supporters.
-31st February traditional Maori blessing of the clubs colors by Tainui Kaumaatua (elder) Charles Tahana.
+There were 18 members comprising 16 full sets and two supporters.
+31st February traditional Maori blessing of the club colors by Tainui Kaumatua (elder) Charles Tahana.

 The year 2014 marks the birth of Tribal Nations MC, where members known as the Originals sat around a table and decided to take the kaupapa to the world.

-100% pure NZ home grown and indigenously Kiwi international.
-A social motorcycle club with an emphasis on campaigning to help spread awareness around all forms of violence, abuse and suicide.
+100% pure NZ homegrown and indigenously Kiwi international.
+A social motorcycle club with an emphasis on a campaign to help spread awareness around all forms of violence, abuse, and suicide.
 Today TNMC continue their work with a growing membership spreading the F.A.I.T.H and guiding principles.

 HQ (head quarters)

-The main HQ is Te Puku mother region located in Ngāruawāhia the heart of the Waikato, the Washington DC of TNMC.
+The main HQ is Te Puku mother region located in Ngāruawāhia the heart of Waikato, the Washington DC of TNMC.
 The club structure is unique and has evolved to meet today’s community needs.
 Regions are managed by the Ambassadors table, with the executive table consisting of an elected President who manages and oversees the entire club from a national level.

-TNMC is a BPNG - Back Patch Non Gang.
+TNMC is a BPNG - Back Patch Non-Gang.
 The term used in the TNMC world is Back Set.
-The wearing of clubs colours on the back while riding and during events is what makes TNMC more than just a social club.

-Respect is shown when it comes to the wearing of colours in communities, towns, regions, and on marae.
-Non threatening, law abiding, friendly to all people groups, clubs and gangs.
-TNMC continue to strive and build a positive reputation in the community.
+Respect is shown when it comes to the wearing of colors in communities, towns, regions, and on marae.
+Non-threatening, law-abiding, friendly to all people groups, clubs, and gangs.
+TNMC continues to strive and build a positive reputation in the community.